MonikaFeigler/KBC_DataFlowTemplates/keboola-thoughtspot-gaa/v0/README.md

-# IN-THOUGHTSPOT-GAA
+# KEBOOLA-THOUGHTSPOT-GAA

-This is an end to end flow for getting data from Google Analytics and transforming them.
+This is an end to end flow for getting data from Google Analytics, transforming and loading them.
+After that can be use BI tool for visualisationů

 ## Steps to make:
 1. Setup profile in extractor